kubevault/kubevault/docs/concepts/secret-engine-crds/database-secret-engine/ignite.md

 - `phase`: Indicates whether the role successfully applied to Vault or not.

 - `conditions` : Represent observations of a IgniteRole.

+## Namespace inheritance (tenant isolation)

+A `IgniteRole` never sets or resolves an OpenBao namespace itself.
+It always inherits the **effective namespace** of the `SecretEngine` it references via `spec.secretEngineRef` (`SecretEngine.status.effectiveNamespace`) — empty for root, or the tenant's OpenBao namespace once [tenant isolation](/docs/guides/tenant-isolation/overview.md) has placed that engine in one.
+Every credential this role issues, and every revocation (`SecretAccessRequest`), is scoped to that same namespace automatically — no `IgniteRole`-level configuration is needed.